Proxmox-Cloud/pve_cloud/samples/README.md

 * Kea DHCP - Provide DHCP for your dedicated vlan your cloud machines will live in
 * Bind DNS - DynDNS with Kea for machines and k8s ingress dns
-* Patroni Postgres - central store for persistent configuration of the cloud, TLS certificates, terraform states, ...
+* Patroni Postgres - central store for persistent configuration of this cloud, TLS certificates, terraform states, ...
 * HAProxy - central loadbalancer of a proxmox cluster inside a pve cloud (if you have multiple proxmox clusters you can also deploy multiple proxies).
 Has public and private floating ips aswell as routing based on sni inspection with names defined in kubernetes inventory file definitions

 ## kubespray-cluster